Legal

 4. How we process your emails

-To identify discount codes within promotional emails, Cachely sends the text content of promotional emails to Anthropic's Claude API for processing.
+To identify discount codes, Cachely sends the text content of emails from the relevant store to Anthropic's Claude API for processing.
 This is necessary because identifying codes, discount values, and expiry dates from varying email formats requires AI-powered parsing.

 What this means in practice: The text of your promotional emails (e.g. "Here's your 20% off code: SAVE20, valid until 30 April") is transmitted to Anthropic's API, which returns the extracted code and expiry date.
 The raw email text is not retained by Anthropic after processing, in accordance with their API usage policy.
 No human at Anthropic reads your email content.